 - Split charger: This device, connected between your van running batteries and your leisure batteries, allows your van alternator to charge your leisure batteries whilst you are driving.

 - Solar system: This requires a solar panel and charge controller to be fitted to your van.
 I suggest getting the largest wattage of solar panel that will fit or fit 2 panels.
-For the charge controller you will need one with enough capacity for your solar panels.
+For the solar charge controller you will need one with enough capacity for your solar panels.
 If in doubt I suggest buying a recommended kit from a specialist supplier.
-Bimble solar supply a good selection of kits with Flexible panels or Rigid panels to suit your preference and budget.
+Renogy supply a good selection of kits with Flexible panels or Rigid panels to suit your preference and budget.
 Pair these kits with a good AGM battery or Lithium battery and you are all set.

 It is important to understand that in winter your solar system will not perform so well, especially in bad weather when it will produce pretty much nothing.
 The days are also much shorter in winter so there are less solar hours available.

 Hence you will need to supplement it by using a split charger and\or topped up via an electric hook up.

 I also recommend having some portable power storage in the form of a power bank incase you have power issues and need to power up a phone for emergencies.
 These come in compact pocket sized units right up to a powerful “power station”.